sam-doomguy/documentation-api/Profiles.md

 </table>

 By default, omitting the `include` field defaults to all configurations in the account rule setting being overwritten by the profile's.
+For more information, refer to the [Profiles Help Pages](https://www.cloudconformity.com/help/profiles.html).